ukemi-project/UkemiBot/readme.md

 # UkemiBot

-Ukemi is a Discord bot used to manage resources and interact with the companies G-Sute apps.
+giUkemiBot is a Discord chatbot using node.js and the discord.js library.
+The bot is to help with organising company resources on Discord and interact with G-Sute apps.
 It's purpose to build an inteface between the two and automate actions, and to provide some QoL.

 ### Tech